UNLV Lee Business School Team Wins National Accounting Competition

 The Accounting REBEL-ation team bested North Carolina State University and the University of Southern Indiana, whose teams took second ($3,000) and third places ($2,000), respectively.
 UNLV team members are: Annegenelle Figueroa, Kayla Shim and Brett Sebastian, all seniors, and Kevin Curry, a junior.

 The annual AICPA contest attracts teams from the top accounting programs in the nation and tests students’ ability to act as management accountants and make finance, strategy, operations and management decisions.
 The 5th annual contest drew 140 entrants.

 “I was extremely impressed with the level of detail these talented students put into their plans, as well as their polished presentation skills,” Bill Balhoff, CPA, CGMA, immediate past chairman of the AICPA, said in a press release.

 “The AICPA Competition provided students a great opportunity to understand the crucial role management accountants play, guiding critical business decisions and driving performance within companies,” said Balhoff, who served as a final round judge.

-The competition began in September when the UNLV REBEL-ation team members wrote their recommendations for a cost accounting system for Humble Pies Inc., a fictional bakery.
+The competition began in September when the UNLV REBEL-ation team wrote their recommendations for a cost accounting system for Humble Pies Inc., a fictional bakery.
 The system was designed to better track and budget the manufacturing costs of making pies.

-UNLV's team was named a top 15 semifinalist in October.
-They advanced to the finals in November after creating a video to compare and contrast two capital expenditure options for the company.
+UNLV’s team was named a top 15 semifinalist in October.
+They advanced to the finals in November after creating a five-minute video to compare and contrast two capital expenditure options for the company.